input-output-hk/io-sim/CONTRIBUTING.md

 Each commit should build & test, at least the package you are changing.
 You can update other packages from this repository in a subsequent commit.

-Please use a draft PRs if the work is still in progress.
+Please use a draft PR if the work is still in progress.

 We require all commits to be signed, see [this guide][gh-signing-commits].